-The church of St. Rhychwyn in Llanrhychwyn was probably founded in the 12th century as a small chapel.
-Between the 13th and the 16th centuries, it was expanded and enlarged.
-Renovation and small modifications were carried out in the nineteenth century.
+The church of St. Rhychwyn in Llanrhychwyn was probably built in the 12th century as a small chapel.
+In the fifteenth century, and then again in the sixteenth century it was expanded and enlarged by the foundation of Maredudd ab Ieuan.
+In the 18th century, the first early modern modifications were made in the shape and arrangement of windows and portals.
+Renovation and minor modifications were carried out in the 19th century.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.